OpenLineage/OpenLineage/spec/Naming.md

 ## Jobs
 ### Context

 A `Job` is a recurring data transformation with Inputs and outputs.
-Each instance is captured as a `Run` with corresponding metadata.
+Each execution is captured as a `Run` with corresponding metadata.
 A `Run` event identifies the `Job` it is an instance of by providing the job’s unique identifier.
 The `Job` identifier is composed of a `Namespace` and a `Name`.
 The job name is unique within that namespace.